epam/ai-dial-helm/charts/dial-core/README.md

 | updateStrategy.type | string | `"RollingUpdate"` | StrategyType Can be set to RollingUpdate or OnDelete |

 ## Upgrading

+### To 4.0.0

+Bumping the major version to highlight Redis `7.2.4` --> `7.4.1` upgrade.
+No actions required, however you may want to check [Redis® 7.4 release notes](https://raw.githubusercontent.com/redis/redis/7.4/00-RELEASENOTES) for specific details.

+As for `redis-cluster` helm chart, following security defaults changed:

+- `runAsGroup` is changed from `0` to `1001`
+- `readOnlyRootFilesystem` is set to `true`

+This could potentially break any customization or init scripts used in your deployment.
+If this is the case, change the default values to the previous ones.

 ### To 3.0.0